boundstate/editorjs-link/README.md

 | 🌐 | Join  👋  | Twitter | Instagram |
 | -- | -- | -- | -- |
 | [codex.so](https://codex.so) | [codex.so/join](https://codex.so/join) |[@codex_team](http://twitter.com/codex_team) | [@codex_team](http://instagram.com/codex_team/) |

+## Providing custom fetch method
+You have the option to provide your own custom fetch method.
+Use the `fetcher` config parameter with an object with a `fetchLinkDataForUrl` method that takes the url as a parameter and returns a Promise that resolves with response in the format described above.